-dams means a land-based structure or a void that is designed to contain, divert or control flowable substances, and includes any substances that are thereby contained, diverted or controlled by that land-based structure or void and associated works.
+clearing has the meaning in the dictionary of the Vegetation Management Act 2000 and for vegetationdams means a land-based structure or a void that is designed to contain, divert or control flowable substances, and includes any substances that are thereby contained, diverted or controlled by that land-based structure or void and associated works.
 A dam does not mean a fabricated or manufactured tank or container, designed and constructed to an Australian Standard that deals with strength and structural integrity of that tank or container.

-design plan is the documentation required to describe the physical dimensions of the dam, the materials and standards to be used for construction of the dam, and the criteria to be used for operating the dam.
+(a) means remove, cut down, ringbark, push over, poison or destroy in any way including by burning, flooding or draining; but design plan is the documentation required to describe the physical dimensions of the dam, the materials and standards to be used for construction of the dam, and the criteria to be used for operating the dam.
 The documents must include design and investigation reports, specifications and certifications, together with the planned decommissioning and rehabilitation works and outcomes.
 A design plan may include 'as constructed' drawings.